 These types of figures don’t surprise me and can be attributed to investors’ lack of knowledge in how to select stocks and manage a portfolio.
 Unfortunately, this is a common problem for many investors who are attempting to invest directly in the share market.

-(If you would like to know more on setting up a successful self-managed super fund portfolio, I recently recorded three podcasts where I talk you through the process in much more detail.
-To listen to part one, click here).
+If you would like to know more about setting up a successful self-managed super fund portfolio, I recently recorded three podcasts where I talk you through this process in much more detail.

-What follows are the three golden rules you need to consider when building a portfolio to reduce your risk and increase your profits.
+Here are the three golden rules you need to consider when building a portfolio in order to reduce your risk and increase your profits.